HA6Bots/TikTok-Compilation-Video-Generator/README.md

 # NOW FIXED using new TikTok API!
 Special thanks to https://github.com/avilash/TikTokAPI-Python for the API!
 Thanks for being patient.
 See below server config file instructions for new info.
+Feedback Welcome!

 # TikTok-Compilation-Video-Generator